The Importance of Testosterone

 How Can You Boost Testosterone?

-The best way to increase this hormone is by addressing the factors that suppress it.
-A low glycemic index diet rich in Omega 3’s helps.
+The best way to increase this hormone is to address the factors that suppress it.
+A low glycemic index diet rich in Omega-3s helps.

 How Can You Decrease Testosterone?

-To decrease the excess production of this hormone in women, we need to reduce the production of insulin.
+To decrease the excess production of this hormone in women, we need to reduce insulin production.
 A clean diet helps.
 So does exercise.
-In addition, there are vitamins, minerals, and herbs that can help your body make less of this hormone by making less insulin.
+In addition, vitamins, minerals, and herbs can help your body make less of this hormone by making less insulin.

 Authored by Dr. Pamela Frank, BSc, ND